Nick Cuti: Novels

 Cuti wrote and illustrated text novels with his character "Moonie" as the heroine, Moonie and the Spider Queen (2009) (inks by Dave Simons), Moonie in the Slave Market of Opuul (2010) (inks by Mark Stegbauer), Moonie in Too Many Moons (2010) (inks by Mark Stegbauer) and Moonie Moonie Goes to War.
-A fifth novel Moonie and the Space Pirates was written by a friend of Cuti's, Vic Stonecypher.
+A fifth novel, Moonie and the Space Pirates, was written by a friend of Cuti's, Vic Stonecypher.

 Eventually, Cuti decided he had done all he could with Moonie, the Starbabe, and sold the series to DeMitro in order to concentrate on his newest creation, Starflake, the Cosmic Sprite.
 A contest was initiated to find a model for Starflake and Alicia Sage won the title.
 He wrote seven Starflake novels including, Starflake rides with the Galactic Bikers, Starflake hunts the Power Beast, and Starflake picks the Junkyard Planet.
-A Starflake Comic series was also created and published by his good friend, Kevin Glover.
+A Starflake Comic series was also created and published by his good friend Kevin Glover.
 He was working on a young adult series of Starflake titled Starflake, Deep Space Ranger.

 Awards

 Cuti was twice awarded Warren’s Ray Bradbury Award for writing.
-In 2009, Cuti was awarded the Inkpot Award for career achievement and was given the award at the San Diego Comic-Con International.
-In 2020 he posthumously was awarded the Bill Finger Award.
+In 2009, Cuti was awarded the Inkpot Award for career achievement and was given the award at San Diego Comic-Con.
+In 2020 he posthumously was awarded the Bill Finger Award along with fellow honorees Virginia Hubbell, Leo Dorfman, Gaylord DuBois, Joe Gill, and France Herron.

+Death

+Cuti died of cancer on February 21, 2020, in Tampa, Florida; survived by his daughter Jayme Rose and his brother Emil.